 Three scholarships of £5,000 per annum will be awarded to Stage 1 students.
 Each scholarship will be payable for a maximum of three years.
 No award will be payable during a placement year.
+MEng students may be funded in Stage 4 at the donor's discretion.
 The number and value of the awards may vary subject to available funding.